-This is the second post regarding tips and tricks you can use to improve your search engine optimization.
+This is the second post regarding tips and tricks you can use to improve your organic SEO or search engine optimization.

 1 – Creating a Useful Web Presence